-June 23, 1987: The day Stefan Edberg dished out a triple bagel
+June 23, 1987: The day Stefan Edberg dished out a rare triple bagel at Wimbledon

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
 On June 23, 1987, Stefan Edberg became the first man to dish out a triple bagel at Wimbledon since 1947.